 of the temple was torn in half and that many saints were raised from the

 dead in the surrounding tombs.
-It is safe to say that Jesus' victory over
+Therefore, it is safe to say that Jesus' victory over

-death was in His death, not in His resurrection.
+death was at His death and not at His resurrection.
 1Cor 15-45 says,

-"So it is written: "The first man Adam became a living being;" the last Adam, a life-giving spirit."
+first man, Adam, became a living soul.' the last Adam became a life-giving

-Jesus was full of life so much that it spilled over and raised the dead
+Jesus was so full of life that it spilled over and raised the dead

-within the tombs of the surrounding area the moment He died.
+within the tombs of the surrounding area as His life drained from His body.
 Jesus emptied

 His resurrection was the capstone of His work on the cross and was the expected